jlstewart12/Transit-Data-Application/README.md

         print(json.dumps(data, indent=4, sort_keys=True))
     ```
-    * The [MBTA.sql](https://github.com/jlstewart12/Transit-Data-Application/blob/main/mysqlDocker/MBTA.sql) is used to build a table using the desired fields from the service.
+    * The [MBTA.sql](https://github.com/jlstewart12/Transit-Data-Application/blob/main/mysqlDocker/MBTA.sql) file is used to build a table using the desired fields from the service.
     * A Docker image called ```mysqlmbtamasterimg``` is built from the [Dockerfile](https://github.com/jlstewart12/Transit-Data-Application/blob/main/mysqlDocker/Dockerfile).
         ```
         docker build -t mysqlmbtamasterimg .